-8.32 Advertisements and signs are practical necessities and can promote the economy of the city and provide visual interest and vitality.
+8.31 Advertisements and signs are practical necessities and can promote the economy of the city and provide visual interest and vitality.
 The design of signs should be an integral part of the design of the building façade, which are design to respect the vertical emphasis and advertisements which display ingenuity of design and detail will generally be encouraged.

-8.33 Over dominant, inappropriately designed and located signs, and those that cause unacceptable light pollution, will not be approved.
+8.32 Over dominant, inappropriately designed and located signs, and those that cause unacceptable light pollution, will not be approved.
 The council will also control the display of banners, flags, and advertisement boards which cause unnecessary clutter.
 Particular care will be taken with advertisement applications on listed buildings and in conservation areas.
 Internally illuminated signage is unlikely to be acceptable on listed buildings.
 Levels of illumination should be in accordance with the table below.

-Table 06.
+Table 6.
 Internally illuminated signs: levels of Illumination

+Illuminated area Zone 1 Zone 2

-Illuminate darea (Units in Candelas per m2) Zone 1 Medium district brightness areas (e.g. small town centres, urban locations) Zone 2 High district brightness areas (e.g.town and city centres with high levels of night time activity) Up to 10m 2 800 1000
+(Units in Candelas per m2) Medium district brightness areas (e.g. small town centres, urban locations).
+High district brightness areas (er.g. town and city centres with high levels of nightime activity).

+Up to 10m 800 1000

-Over 10m 2 600 600
+Over 10m 600 600

-8.34 Media screens and mesh wraps are relatively new forms of advertising and will not be acceptable where they have an unacceptable impact on visual amenity, highway or public safety.
+8.33 Media screens and mesh wraps are relatively new forms of advertising and will not be acceptable where they have an unacceptable impact on visual amenity, highway or public safety.

 Policy DQP09.
-Signs and Banners Advertisement Design and location
+Signs and Banners Advertisement Design and Location